mhuang448/ask-perplexity-video-ai-agent/README.md

 ## Description

 This project demonstrates a TikTok-style video feed application where users can ask questions about the video content and receive AI-generated answers asynchronously.
+Videos are processed and stored, allowing users to query them.

 ## Core Features

-- **Vertical Video Feed:** Displays a scrollable feed of short-form videos.
+- **Vertical Video Feed:** Displays a scrollable feed of videos whose data is already fully processed and stored (`processing_status` is `FINISHED`).
 - **Asynchronous Q&A:** Ask questions via comment that tag @AskPerplexity; user does not wait, keeps scrolling feed as normal, and gets notified when the AI answer is ready.
 - **RAG + MCP Pipeline:** Uses Retrieval-Augmented Generation (RAG) with Pinecone to augment user queries with relevant context from the video.
 Also leverages MCP to query Perplexity's Model Context Protocol (MCP) server for enhanced, context-aware answers.

 ## UX Flow Summary

-1.  **Launch:** User opens the app and sees the "For You" feed with a video playing.
+1.  **Launch:** User opens the app and sees the "For You" feed with a video playing (sourced from videos marked as `FINISHED` in S3).
-2.  **Browse:** User swipes/scrolls vertically through the initial videos.
+2.  **Browse:** User swipes/scrolls vertically through the videos.
-3.  **Ask:** User taps comment icon, types question, submits.
+3.  **Ask (Processed Video):** User taps comment icon on a video from the feed, types question, submits.
 The question appears immediately (optimistic UI).
-The app sends the request to the backend and the user continues browsing.
+The app sends the request to the backend (`/api/query/async`) and the user continues browsing.
-4.  **Ask (New Video - Optional):** User navigates to "Process New Video", submits a TikTok URL + question.
-Processing starts in the background.
+4.  **Ask (New Video):** User navigates to "Process New Video", submits a TikTok URL + question.
+The backend (`/api/process_and_query/async`) creates metadata JSON with `processing_status: PROCESSING`, processes the video fully (download, analyze, store), handles the query, and finally updates `processing_status` to `FINISHED`.
+Processing happens in the background.
 5.  **Get Notified:** After background AI processing completes (seconds to minutes), a UI notification indicates an answer is ready.
 6.  **View:** User views the AI-generated answer as a reply in the comment section for the relevant video.